Index: Main | Supporting | Recurring | Minor

 - Corrupt Corporate Executive: Not only is his boss one of these, but he kidnaps a geneticist and (tries to) torture him into "correcting" a DNA test, in order to trick Ruckus into thinking he's white again (Ruckus almost killed himself over his black heritage, which would've ended the show prematurely).

 - The Dragon: To Deborah Leevil.
 Though it seems that he continues working for her under fear for his own life.

 - Even Evil Has Standards: Zigzagged.
-It doesn't stop him from doing his job of making BET's shows insulting towards their target audience, but he is still clearly afraid of Deborah's methods, and despite being a Boomerang Bigot, his "good taste" has him make exceptions for people like Gregory Hines and Sammy Davis.
+It doesn't stop him from doing his job of making BET's shows insulting towards their target audience, but he is still clearly afraid of Deborah's murderous behavior, and despite being a Boomerang Bigot, his "good taste" has him make exceptions for people like Gregory Hines and Sammy Davis.
 Jr, who he finds entertaining.

 - Ivy League for Everyone: He boasts about having a business degree from the WASP Harvard University, instead of "one of those historically black colleges".